Carolina Sandhills National Wildlife Refuge

 Permit and License Requirements

-You must have your permit on you.
+Each hunter must possess a permit.
 Either print the permit or download it to your phone so you can present the permit to an officer if requested.

-Each hunter must have the following in his/her possession while hunting and display them upon request.
+Each hunter must possess while hunting and display upon request:

 All quota hunt participants (hunters, callers, observers) must obtain a permit regardless of age.
 Permits are non-transferable.